-Can Bankruptcy Stop an Eviction in Florida?
+Can Bankruptcy Stop An Eviction In Florida?

 Stopping A Florida EvictionIf you have filed for bankruptcy in Florida, there is an automatic stay that will protect you from eviction unless the landlord has acquired a judgment of possession before you have filed for bankruptcy.